 We developed a range of high quality community based services for children and families responding to significant political pressure in Virginia to dramatically reduce the number of children in residential care.
 We also joined our efforts with those of another 100-year-old agency serving Central Virginia, The Family Alliance.
 We created a continuum of services ranging from prevention, education and healthy lifestyles for children to long-term residential care for adults.

 For more than a decade there has been a shift away from residential homes for children to prevention, foster families, adoption and community-based services.
 We have been resilient and built momentum, awareness and success in this approach.
-Our mission to strengthen individuals and families through care, counseling and education has been consistent, providing guidance and assistance to those looking to live better and healthier lives.
+Our mission to strengthen individuals, families and communities through care, counseling and education has been consistent, providing guidance and assistance to those looking to live better and healthier lives.

 With a strong commitment to increasing our impact, our staff and board adopted (in 2012) and introduced (in 2014) a brand that reflects our dynamic and inclusive culture.
 Respectful of our founders and appreciative of all who prepared the way, today, we are HumanKind.
 The name reflects our mission to serve people, to meet them where they are and be active in caring for their unique needs.